hexdreamer/tesseract-build/README.md

 #### Iterate over results

-The API also provides an iterator for individually recognized text elements in the image.
-The size or scope of the elements is determined by *level*.  **RIL_TEXTLINE** is the ResultIteratorLevel for recognizing individual lines of text.  `TessBaseAPIGetUTF8Text()` from before uses `RIL_PARA` internally to recognize paragraphs of text.
+The API also provides an iterator for individually recognized objects in the image.
+The size or scope of the object is determined by *level*.  **RIL_TEXTLINE** is the *ResultIteratorLevel* for working with individual lines of text.

 ```swift
 level = RIL_TEXTLINE